 Three things come to mind.
 First, we’ll build our teams in priority order, and if we run out of some important skill, that will be a key indication that we’ve got too much to do.
-Second, I’m very interesting in helping people learn new things, and a shortage of some skill will be a signal that we need to build up in that area.
+Second, I’m very interested in helping people learn new things, and a shortage of some skill will be a signal that we need to build up in that area.
 Third, if the effort seems really important, we could staff for it.
 What we’ll try hard to avoid is dividing people between efforts.
 That’s not good for the people or for the effort.

 What about small ongoing efforts, will they each get a team?

 Most small maintenance will be associated with a product, and that product’s team will do the small stuff.
 It’s possible that we’ll have some kind of small ongoing things that aren’t associated with a product.
 I don’t have a strong opinion on how those should be done, and will likely leave it up to whoever owns that product responsibility.
 The main idea will be to focus on the important things and streamline that work as much as possible.
 We’ll discuss small but important items when they arise, and figure out what’s best.